patrickmohrmann/earthdawn4eV2/documentation/Release Notes/V1-0-0/04-Items.md

 #### Usable items

+Items can be actually used like healing potions to provide some bonus to a specific action triggered by this item.
+Therefore every item has the option in the details tab to become a usable item.
+Usable items have the following additional data fields:

+- arbitrary step
+- action type
+- Recovery parameter (used for healing potions or abilities requireing a recovery test)

+in addition, all items except weapons (they have thes values by default) the target data fields become available:

+- target defense
+- fixed difficulty
+- group difficulty setting

 ### Armor

 Every Actor can wear one piece of armor at any given time.
 Wearing Armor affects initiative, physical armor and mystical armor.
+Armor items have the following data fields:
+- phyiscal armor
+- mysticla armor
+- physical armor forge bonus
+- mystical armor forge bonus
+- initiative penalty
+-

 #### Piecemeal Armor